gardenlinux/gardenlinux/docs/01_developers/bare_container.md

   - Contains the Python3 interpreter and necessary libraries.
   - Ideal for Python3-based applications.
   - Designed for improved security and efficiency.
-  - Note: The bare-Python3 container does not include pip or other Python3 package managers by default.
-You may need to install dependencies in a builder container and copy them into this bare container for runtime usage.
-This ensures Python3 scripts can run with required packages while keeping the container minimal.

 - **Container Link**: [bare-Python3](https://github.com/orgs/gardenlinux/packages/container/package/gardenlinux%2Fbare-Python3)
 - **Usage in Dockerfile**: